Flexible research careers

 We always take into account time (full- or part-time) spent outside the research environment when assessing grant applications.

 When the Wellcome Trust pays researchers' salaries on our grants and they take maternity, paternity, adoption or sick leave, we will cover the actual cost paid by the employing institution that is over and above any recoverable statutory pay.
+In the case of grant holders, the end date of their grant may also be extended for the period equivalent to the leave taken.
+We will also consider requests to cover additional direct research costs (such as research staff and expenses) that may be incurred due to the grant holder taking such leave.
 Further details of statutory leave entitlements for parents, including recently expanded rights for paternity cover, can be found on the Direct.gov website.

 Our policies and activities supporting flexible research careers

 We work to ensure an environment in which research can flourish.
 Our policies and activities illustrate our commitment to supporting research careers.

 - Our funding opportunities in biomedical science.

 - Our information and resources on managing a grant.

 - Wellcome Trust Investigator Awards: statistics on applications and awards made.